 The most common reason for a speedometer to fail is a broken speedometer cable.
 Loosen the nuts on each end of the speedometer cable.
 Remove the speedometer cable retaining clips.
 Reverse the process to install the new speedometer cable.

-How do you replace a broken speedometer cable in a 1988 Ford Tempo?
+How to replace a speedometer cable in a crown vic

 Disconnect speedometer cable from back of speedometer gauge by twisting the threaded collar to unscrew.
 Then just slide the old cable out of cable housing and insert new one.
 If cable is broken you may need to disconnect cable from transmission tail shaft to remove part of the cable.
 Cable must be inserted into the gauge end of the cable housing.